Mitigating Overfitting in Graph Neural Networks via Feature and Hyperplane Perturbation: PRELIMINARIES

 \section{PRELIMINARIES}

-This section begins with the commonly used notations in Graph Neural Networks (GNNs), which will be utilized throughout this paper.
-Next, we conduct an empirical analysis to illustrate an overview of the feature distribution in benchmark datasets.
-Finally, we introduce the mechanism of GNN from the perspectives of feature projection and message-passing.
+This section starts with an empirical analysis to give an overview of the feature distribution across six benchmark graph datasets.
+Following that, we provide the commonly used notations in Graph Neural Networks (GNNs).
+Finally, we explain the mechanism of GNNs in terms of feature projection and message-passing.